 Nespresso machines have a very simple interface with only a few buttons to select the volume of the drink.
 Vertuoline Nespresso machines have only one button; they can detect the type of capsules and adjust the brewing parameters according to it.

 Some Nespresso machines have two foldable drip trays and a removable one at the bottom.
 While modern Vertuo Nespresso machines have only one removable drip tray at the bottom.

-When you brew coffee, the used Nespresso capsules are automatically thrown into the wastebasket at the side of the Nespresso machine.
+When the brewing process is finished, the used Nespresso capsules are automatically thrown into the wastebasket at the side of the Nespresso machine.

 How to use a Nespresso machine

 As mentioned above, Nespresso machines have a very simple interface, and they are very easy to use.
-You don’t need to have Barista skills to brew a perfect cup of coffee with a Nespresso machine.
+You don’t need to have Barista skills to brew a perfect shot of Espresso with a Nespresso machine.